 A Closer Look at Lice Bites and Rashes with Pictures

 Lice are small parasites that live, breed, and feed on humans.
-Many people with lice find bites and rashes on their neck, behind their ears, or even in their groin.
-When so many bug bites look so similar, how can you determine if what you have is a result of lice or something else?
+Many people with lice find bites and rashes on their neck, behind their ears, or even in their groin (if it's pubic lice).
+So many bug bites look so similar, so use the pictures below to determine if what you have is a result of lice or something else.

 Lice are bugs that range from being microscopic at birth to about the size of a sesame seed as adults.
 Lice require a human host as they need to feed on human blood frequently.
 There are three types of lice that live on humans: head lice, body lice, and pubic lice.

 A fourth type of lice making news these days is a new strain of head lice, called super lice.
 Super lice and regular head lice are virtually the same bugs, except super lice have mutations that make them very difficult to exterminate.
 These super lice are becoming the “new” strain of head lice.
 For the purposes of this article, we will treat the bites of regular head lice and super lice the same.

 If your symptoms are only associated with your head, neck, and/or ears, you’ve probably got head lice.

 Head lice is the most common type of lice these days by a landslide.
 They stick solely to the hair and near the head.
 They are occasionally found in facial hair, but only in severe cases.
 Head lice is NOT associated with poor hygiene.
 On the contrary, it does not matter how clean you are or how often you wash your hair; head lice are unphased by water, soap, and shampoo.

 Head lice are a widespread problem in the United States, where it’s estimated that around 12 million kids get head lice every year!
 The largest number of kids affected are between the ages of 3-12, but head lice is also common among teens and adults.

 Head lice are the only bugs that live in human hair.
 If you find multiple bugs in your child’s hair, the answer is yes, it is head lice.